Doping in sport: Ultimate Fighting Championship (UFC)

 In December 2013, the UFC began a campaign to drug test their entire roster randomly all year-round.
 Random testing, however, became problematic for the promotion as it began to affect revenue, as fighters who had tested positive would need to be taken out of fights, which adversely affected fight cards, and therefore pay-per-view sales.
 If the UFC were not able to find a replacement fighter fights would have to be cancelled.
 According to Steven Marrocco of MMAjunkie.com, about 31% of UFC fighters subjected to random testing since the program first started have failed due to using performance-enhancing drugs.
 That is approximately five failed tests for every sixteen random screenings.

 No fighters are exempt from these tests, no matter how big or small.
-Former Bantamweight champion TJ Dillashaw tested positive for EPO following his fight with Henry Cejudo in January 2019.
-Jon Jones, the current Heavyweight champion in the UFC, tested positive for banned substances in June 2016.
+Former Bantamweight champion T.J.
+Dillashaw tested positive for EPO following his fight with Henry Cejudo in January 2019.
+Jon Jones, the former Heavyweight and Light Heavyweight champion in the UFC, tested positive for banned substances in June 2016.
 Jones urine was found to contain Clomiphene and Letrozole which lead to a one-year suspension from the sport.
 Another highly decorated fighter by the name of Anderson Silva tested positive for two anabolic steroids following his bout against Nick Diaz at UFC 183.
 The steroids were methyltestosterone and Hydrochlorothiazide.

 From July 2015, the UFC has advocated to all commissions that every fighter be tested in competition for every card.
 Lorenzo Feritta, who at the time was one of the presidents of the UFC, said, "We want 100 percent of the fighters tested the night they compete".
 Also, in addition to the drug testing protocols in place for competitors on fight night, the UFC conducts additional testing for main event fighters or any fighters that are due to compete in championship matches.
 This includes enhanced, random 'out of competition' testing for performance-enhancing drugs, with both urine and blood samples being taken.
 The UFC also announced that all potential UFC signees would be subject to mandatory pre-contract screening for performance-enhancing drugs prior to being offered a contract with the promotion.